Skip to main content

 • unlink → look up note by file path in SQLite, delete from SQLite + LanceDB

 Both paths use the same content hash check, so the OpenAI embeddings API is only called when note body text actually changes — metadata-only edits (frontmatter, tags, title) do not trigger re-embedding.
-Hybrid search combines three strategies via Reciprocal Rank Fusion (RRF):
+Hybrid search combines multiple strategies in a pipeline (packages/core/src/storage/search.ts):

 1. Keyword (FTS5): BM25-ranked full-text search across title, content, tags